Fairlay/Bitcoin-Betting/README.md

 ## Commission

 For any market settlement, a small commission is collected.
+The commission is always set by the creator of a market.
+It is recommended that the base commission (excluding VIP reduction) is

-The base commission excluding reduction is usually not higher than 0.25% for markets that settle automatically and not more than 2% for markets that have to be settled manually.
+- not higher than 0.25% for markets, that settle automatically and
+- not higher than 2% for markets that have to be settled manually.

 For binary markets, commissions are only collected on wins.

 ## VIP Model